ValluruChakravarthy/Disaster-Forecasting-Project/README.md

 -----------------------------------------------------------------------------------
 -----------------------------------------------------------------------------------
-**Exadata Analysis for Disaster Forecasting and Measure of variabe factors on Human Impact**
+#Exadata Analysis for Disaster Forecasting and Measure of variabe factors on Human Impact

-##Installation

 ```bash
 pip install foobar